5. What is a Consumer Directed Care (CDC) Home Care Package?

 3. what type of in home care they receive;

-If you don’t know what your 9 New Rights are under the Living Longer, Living Better Consumer Directed Care reforms are, you won’t have the knowledge and power you need to negotiate better solutions for yourself, or your loved one.
+If you don’t know what your 9 New Rights are under the Living Longer, Living Better Consumer Directed Care reforms are, you won’t have the knowledge and personal power you need to negotiate better solutions for yourself, or your loved one.

 Old School Approved Providers won’t tell you all your 9 New Rights because it diminishes their existing power.
 I know that first hand because my team and I have attended many client meetings with Approved Providers and they did not act in alignment with the 9 New Rights.